This is the official Tomas David Hood - NW7US biography on QRZ.com

 A bit more about me:

-+ I am the Propagation Editor for "CQ Communications Magazine", "CQ VHF Magazine", and "Popular Communications Magazine".
-Once and a while, I write about propagation and other radio-related topics in "Monitoring Times".
++ I am the Propagation Editor for "CQ Communications Magazine", "The Spectrum Monitor Magazine", and previously before their demise: "CQ VHF Magazine", and "Popular Communications Magazine".
+I also wrote about propagation and other radio-related topics in "Monitoring Times", before its demise.

 + I am the owner, system administrator, and content provider of http://hfradio.org/